LucasHoffSchmidt/Pandas_Customer_Call_List_Data_Cleaning/README.md

 # Python Pandas Customer Call List Data Cleaning
-In this project we used Jupyter Notebook to clean a customer call list using the python library of pandas.
+In this project we used python in Jupyter Notebook to clean a customer call list using the python library of pandas.

 ## Tools and technologies
 - **Jupyter Notebook**